Shawn Haoxiang Yang

 Publications

-Lysosomal quality control: molecular mechanisms and therapeutic implications (Link)
+Lysosomal quality control: molecular mechanisms and therapeutic implications.
+Haoxiang Yang, Jay Xiaojun Tan.
+Trends in Cell Biology, 2023.

-Jinrui Xun*, Zhichao Zhang*, Bo Lyu*, Defen Lu*, Haoxiang Yang, Guijun Shang, Jay Xiaojun Tan
+A conserved ion channel function of STING mediates non-canonical autophagy and cell death.
+Jinrui Xun*, Zhichao Zhang*, Bo Lyu*, Defen Lu*, Haoxiang Yang, Guijun Shang, Jay Xiaojun Tan.
+EMBO Reports, 2024.

 Resume